 - Whether legal financing companies need to be licensed in their state

 Lawsuit loans can have a bad reputation due to the actions of a few predatory lenders.
 Pre-settlement funding from High Rise Financial is a different form of financial assistance.
-Here are some key aspects that make our legal funding different from a bank loan:
+Here are some key aspects that make our legal funding different from a bank loan or personal loan:

 - No long-term monthly payment contracts to worry about